bigskysoftware/htmx/www/locality-of-behaviour.md

 layout: layout.njk
 title: </> htmx - high power tools for html
 ---
-## Locality of Behavior (LoB)
+## Locality of Behaviour (LoB)

 > "The primary feature for easy maintenance is locality: Locality is that characteristic of source code that enables a
 > programmer to understand that source by looking at only a small portion of it." -- [Richard Gabriel](https://www.dreamsongs.com/Files/PatternsOfSoftware.pdf)

 ### The LoB Principle:

-> The behavior of a code unit should be as obvious as possible by looking only at that unit of code
+> The behaviour of a code unit should be as obvious as possible by looking only at that unit of code

 ### Discussion

 The LoB principle is a simple prescriptive formulation of the quoted statement from [Richard Gabriel](https://www.dreamsongs.com).
-In as much as it is possible, and in balance with other concerns, developers should strive to make the behavior of a code element obvious on inspection.
+In as much as it is possible, and in balance with other concerns, developers should strive to make the behaviour of a code element obvious on inspection.

 Consider two different implementations of an AJAX request in HTML, the first in [htmx](https://htmx.org):